About Figaro Systems, Inc

 Mr. Webb holds a Master of Fine Arts degree from Yale University and a Bachelor of Science-Architecture from the University of New South Wales in Sydney, Australia.

-Figaro Director of Systems Integration Bryan Hollar lead the development of the in-Ovation® software interface and trains clients in the installation and operation their Simultext® system.
-Mr. Hollar is currently Figaro’s Project Manager for their seat-back system installation at the Kauffman Center for the performing arts in Kansas City Missouri
+Figaro Director of Systems Integration Bryan Hollar leads the development of the in-Ovation® software interface and trains clients in the installation and operation their Simultext® system.

 Before joining Figaro in June of 2001, he had spent three years as head of the titles department for the Santa Fe Opera, where he worked closely with Geoff Webb during the Figaro installation.